-- The TTP process in respect of a dispute shall commence upon the receipt by the Secretary of the Notice of Dispute in relation to a Timetabling Dispute in accordance with Rule B2. - 11 Upon commencement of the TTP process in respect of any dispute, the Secretary shall appoint a Timetabling Panel in accordance with Rule H12 and send to all the parties to the dispute, and publish upon the access disputes website, a notice of the appointment of a Timetabling Panel.
+- 10 The TTP process in respect of a dispute shall commence upon the receipt by the Secretary of the Notice of Dispute in relation to a Timetabling Dispute in accordance with Rule B2. - Upon commencement of the TTP process in respect of any dispute, the Secretary shall appoint a Timetabling Panel in accordance with Rule H12 and send to all the parties to the dispute, and publish upon the access disputes website, a notice of the appointment of a Timetabling Panel.
 This notice shall contain sufficient information regarding the matter under dispute that any other Resolution Service Party will be able to determine whether or not it should seek to be recognised as a Dispute Party.
-The Secretary shall also give the parties notice of the Hearing Chair who has been appointed. - 12 A Timetabling Panel shall: - (a) be appointed by the Secretary;

-- (b) consist of a Hearing Chair and three members selected from the Timetabling Pool; and - (c) in each case include one of the members of the Timetabling Pool appointed by Network Rail, one member of the Timetabling Pool from one of the three Bands of the Franchised Passenger Class and Non-Franchised Passenger Class and, one member of the Timetabling Pool from one of the two Bands of the Non-Passenger Class. - 13 The Secretary shall appoint each Timetabling Panel in a manner that: - (a) is in accordance with the Principles as set out in Rule A 5 A10 and this Chapter H. - (b) over time rotates (as evenly as is reasonably achievable given inevitably differing levels of other commitments of individuals) the individuals from the Timetabling Pool hearing disputes subject to any preferences as to the utilisation of their own employees expressed by any organisation which employs two or more such individuals; and - (c) is in accordance with any further guidance issued to the Secretary by the Committee.

-14 A Timetabling Panel shall:
+The Secretary shall also give the parties notice of the Hearing Chair who has been appointed. - 12 A Timetabling Panel shall: - (a) be appointed by the Secretary: and - (b) consist of a Hearing Chair and four members selected from the Timetabling Pool. - (c) in each case include at least one of the members of the Timetabling Pool representative of an Infrastructure Manager, one member of the Timetabling Pool representative of an operator of passenger services, and one member of the Timetabling Pool representative of an operator of non-passenger services. - 13 The Secretary shall appoint each Timetabling Panel in a manner that: - (a) is in accordance with the Principles as set out in Rule A 5 A10 and this Chapter H. - (b) over time rotates (as evenly as is reasonably achievable given inevitably differing levels of other commitments of individuals) the individuals from the Timetabling Pool hearing disputes subject to any preferences as to the utilisation of their own employees expressed by any organisation which employs two or more such individuals; and - (c) is in accordance with any further guidance issued to the Secretary by the Committee. - 14 A Timetabling Panel shall: - (a) provide determinations on the basis of the expertise of a knowledgeable peer group with relevant railway expertise; - endeavour to reach fair, rapid and inexpensive determinations of disputes drawing on that expertise; and - (c) where appropriate, take the initiative in ascertaining the facts and law relating to the dispute. - 15 Members of the Timetabling Pool are chosen because of their particular railway expertise as described at Rule H2.
+They shall exercise their functions impartially and not on behalf of any specific organisation or type of railway operations.

-- (a) provide determinations on the basis of the expertise of a knowledgeable peer group with relevant railway expertise; - (b) endeavour to reach fair, rapid and inexpensive determinations of disputes drawing on that expertise; and - (c) where appropriate, take the initiative in ascertaining the facts and law relating to the dispute. - Members of the Timetabling Pool are chosen because of their particular railway expertise as described at Rule H2.
-They shall exercise their functions impartially and not on behalf of any specific organisation, Band or Class. - It is an overriding objective of these Rules that disputes referred to a Timetabling Panel shall be administered in a way which is proportionate to: - (a) the objective importance of the dispute to the Dispute Parties; - (b) the complexity of the issues; - (c) the significance (if any) of the issues involved to the railway industry; and - (d) the need to ensure that the production processes for the railway operational timetable are not disrupted to the potential detriment of third parties.
+- 16 It is an overriding objective of these Rules that disputes referred to a Timetabling Panel shall be administered in a way which is proportionate to: - (a) the objective importance of the dispute to the Dispute Parties; - (b) the complexity of the issues; - (c) the significance (if any) of the issues involved to the railway industry; and - (d) the need to ensure that the production processes for the railway operational timetable are not disrupted to the potential detriment of third parties.